Veterans Plan

 Supporting the Transition to Civilian Life

 - Cosponsored H.R.
-2768, the Joseph P. Dwyer Peer Support Program Act: This legislation will create a national program that connects veterans suffering from PTSD or a traumatic brain injury (TBI) with other veterans suffering under similar circumstances.
-Connecting veterans with their peers allows them to confide in someone they can trust in addition to trained VA civilian staff.[NL2] [NL3]
+438, the Joseph P. Dwyer Peer Support Program Act: This legislation creates a national program that connects veterans suffering from PTSD or a traumatic brain injury (TBI) with other veterans suffering under similar circumstances.
+This program is based off a similar program at the state-level in New York.
+Connecting veterans with their peers allows them to confide in peers they can trust, in addition to trained VA civilian staff.

 Honoring the Sacrifice of Those Who Served